City of San Diego COVID-19 Emergency Rental Assistance Program

 The following information has been gathered from materials provided by the County of San Diego Public Health Services Department and/or the CDC.

-According to the CDC, the following symptoms may appear two to 14 days after exposure:
+According to the CDC, symptoms may appear two to 14 days after exposure to the virus.

 - Older adults